sandipsahoo2k2/my/articles/engineering/ds/page_one.md

 6. To **convert a list** _to two dimentional array_ you can use toArray(new int[0][]) method <= look at the syntax.

 7. To **convert a list** _to one dimentional array_ of int -> `list.stream().mapToInt(i -> i).toArray()`

+8. When ever you need to use a frequency characters for english alphabets use int[] charFrequency = new int[128] <--- size = 128 because all valid characters will fit within ascii value 128 including lower case, upper case and numbers.